RedSnapper/LaravelForm/README.md

 @enform

 ```
 We are using a couple of custom blade directives to render our form.
 The form directive requires the form key which has been passed to the view.
+The formlet directive will render the fields.

 ### Handling the post